opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 .. faults or bugs.
 If the system design only provide some expected functionality then provide
 .. some insight at this point.

-The *client* virtual machine needs to be located in a compute node where at least one of the service functions (SFs) is placed.
-This is due to a limitation in OpenDaylight, Nitrogen, which only installs the traffic classifier in the compute nodes where the SFs are.

 Specific version of OVS
 -----------------------

 SFC needs changes in OVS to include the Network Service Headers (NSH) Service Chaining encapsulation.
 This OVS patch has been ongoing for quite a while (2 years+), and still has not been officially merged.
 Previously, SFC used NSH from a branched version of OVS based on 2.3.90, called the "Pritesh Patch".
-In the OpenDaylight Nitrogen SR1 release, SFC was changed to use a newer, branched version of OVS based on 2.6.1, called the "Yi Yang Patch".
+In the OpenDaylight Oxygen SR1 release, SFC was changed to use a newer, branched version of OVS based on 2.6.1, called the "Yi Yang Patch".